How to Comply with FLSA Overtime Regulations

 Outside sales exemption

-If your business has outside sales members that regularly work away from your place of business and sell either goods, insurance, stocks, bonds, or secure contracts for your business’ services or facilities, they may fall into this exemption.
+If your business has outside sales members that regularly work remote and sell goods, insurance, stocks, bonds, or secure contracts for your business’ services or facilities, they may fall into this exemption.

-Sarah is Mary’s assistant.
-She often comes in on the weekend to catch up on paperwork.
-She makes $30,000 a year and did not qualify for overtime pay last year.
-But with the new changes, she does qualify for overtime pay on those long weekends.
+Mary has an assistant named Sarah.
+As part of her duties, Sarah often comes in on the weekends to catch up on paperwork.
+She makes $30,000 a year and did not qualify for overtime before the new 2020 threshold.
+But with the changes, she does qualify for overtime pay on those long weekends.

-Gary travels the country discussing your medical products with healthcare professionals in the hopes of getting them to sign a contract.
+Lastly, we have Gary who travels the country discussing your medical products with healthcare professionals in the hopes of getting them to sign a contract.
 He would fall into the outside sales exemption and be paid for fulfilling his duties rather than the hours he works.

 Since July 24, 2009, the nationwide minimum wage has stayed put at $7.25 an hour.
 However, most states and even several cities require employers to pay a higher minimum wage.
-It’s best to check with local resources to determine local pay requirements.
+Therefore, it’s best to check with local resources to determine local pay requirements for your business.
 You can check your state here.